| In the judgment of this writer, many descendants of

 much information pertaining to Abel CROOM and his progeny was

-uncertain and far from being completed.
+uncertain and far from being complete.

 By 1741 ABEL CROOM had emigrated from